dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

 * Additionally, I provided a mechanism to allow users to constrain their attention to the algorithmically inferred communities in the reddit graph.
 To help users navigate these communities, I labelled them according to "prototype" subreddits.
 I designated the two most active subreddits in each community as the labelling prototypes.
 This gave very good results, but in retrospect I might have gotten better results for a handful of communities if I had instead designated prototypes based on subscribership (e.g. the "RocketLeagueExchange/DestinyTheGame" community would instead have been labelled "ps4/DestinyTheGame").

+* Randall inferred edge weights from a simple bipartite projection, whereas I used an edge weighting scheme that contextualized mutual user counts as population proportions.

-* Where Randal used a statistical approach determine which edges to remove, I relied on my subject matter expertise to construct appropriate thresholds.
+* Where Randal used a statistical approach determine which edges to remove, I leveraged subject matter expertise to construct appropriate thresholds.
 This seems like a subtle choice but I think it is an extremely important distinguishing feature because I think Randal's approach was actually deceptively aggressive.
-In fact, let me get into the nitty gritty behind this decision.
+Let's dig into some of the nuances behind this particular decision.

 ## Edge significance